-This is the date that is remembered around the world and annually recalled on the evening news as the date President John F. Kennedy was assassinated in Dallas in 1963.
-Far less noticed is the fact that another famous twentieth century figure also died on this date.
-On this day, November 22, l963 C.S.
+This is the date remembered around the world, annually recalled on the evening news as the date that President John F. Kennedy was assassinated in Dallas.
+Far less noticed is the fact that another famous twentieth-century figure also died on this date.
+On this day, November 22, 1963, C.S.
 Lewis (who preferred to be called "Jack") went to be with the Lion named Aslan.

 To understand what that means, we must recall that Jack was one of the world's outstanding writers and a professor of English Literature at Oxford and Cambridge Universities.
 He succeeded in capturing the imagination of young and old with his Chronicles of Narnia.
 These seven books tell the story of boys and girls magically stepping through their wardrobe closet to venture into a fictional land protected by Aslan, a magnificent lion who symbolizes Christ.
 The stories have proved to be more than captivating reading adventures for children.
 They also have been an effective instrument for converting many to faith in Jesus Christ.

 Jack referred to himself at age 14 as a "happy atheist," but after years of analytical thinking, he concluded that knowing Christ is the only logical way to understand both man and the universe around him.
 Accepting Christ as his redeemer at age 30, Jack soon achieved worldwide recognition as the author of more than 25 Christian writings.
 Perhaps best known of his non-fiction books is Mere Christianity, a simple yet strikingly logical statement of why the Gospel is worthy of acceptance.